 Mission Statement and Theatre HistoryMission Statement

-In its 79 years, Modesto's State Theatre has borne witness to a vibrant city of more than 200,000 springing up around it, and the demise and demolition of eight of its fellow movie palaces – The Star, Isis, Dreamland, Auditorium, Richards (which later became the National, Princess and finally The Covell), The Strand, The Lyric (later named The Esquire), The La Loma, and The Modesto, all constructed from the turn of the century to the late ‘20s.
-Rather than succumbing to the wrecker’s ball, The State experienced a metamorphosis from a movie theater to a performing arts venue and community center.
-Over the years there have been remodels, changing owners, various governing boards, a stint as Cine Mexico, and perhaps most notable and remarkable- its complete renovation six years ago under new ownership, a nonprofit corporation.
-The renovation was managed by the Modesto Symphony who asked local designer, Michelle Lacy, ASID, CID, to submit her “vision” of a renovated State Theatre.
-Ms. Lacy had her hand in nearly every aspect of the design and renovation, from the silver-leafed, grand dome ceiling in the lobby and faux-painted walls – courtesy of Rhonda McDonald and Sue Oler, ofRhonda and Sue Wall Design – to the dramatic chandelier that presides over the foyer and ushers movie and concert goers into the lobby.
-Of course there were many more inspirations that followed in what became a year and half long project that Ms. Lacy regards as possibly the pinnacle of her professional career.There were many behind-the-scenes changes as well, including the installation of a state-of-the-art sound system was installed.
+Since its auspicious opening on Christmas Day in 1934, Modesto's State Theatre has borne witness to a vibrant city of more than 200,000 springing up around it, and the demise and demolition of eight of its fellow movie palaces.
+The Star, Isis, Dreamland, Auditorium, Richards (which later became The National, The Princess and finally The Covell), The Strand, The Lyric (later named The Esquire), The La Loma, and The Modesto ~ all of which were constructed from the turn of the century to the late ‘20s ~ were either felled by a wrecker’s ball or fire, or were converted into churches or retail space.
+Only The State survived and has happily undergone a metamorphosis from a movie palace to a performing arts venue and community center.
+Over the years there have been remodels, changing owners, various governing boards, a stint as Cine Mexico, and perhaps most notable and remarkable- its complete renovation in 2005 under new ownership, a nonprofit corporation.
+The renovation was guided by Guy Simile of Simile Construction and managed by the Modesto Symphony Orchestra administration who asked local designer, Michelle Lacy, ASID, CID, to submit her “vision” of a renovated State Theatre.
+Mr. Simile and Ms. Lacy undertook the intensive design and renovation project that ran 18 months long.
+The crowning glory and finishing touch were the faux-painted walls by Rhonda McDonald and Sue Oler, of Rhonda and Sue Wall Designs.
+A $20,000 movie screen was also installed and a state-of-the-art sound system was installed.